aebrower/synthetic_patient_data/index.md

 ```
 run_synthea -p 10
 ```
 When this command runs each of the patients will run through the 72 modules and 76 submodules that are contained within Synthea.
-These module determine the health outcomes for the patients.
-Your output should look like the following:
+These modules determine the health outcomes for the patients.
+Your should look like the following:

 ```
 Running with options: